 Federal, state and local laws and regulations concerning environmental protection affect the Company's operations.
 Under current regulations, the Company is required to meet performance standards to minimize environmental impact from operations and to perform site reclamation and remediation activities.
 The Company's provisions for reclamation and remediation liabilities are based on known requirements.
 It is not possible to estimate the impact on operating results, if any, of future legislative or regulatory developments.

-The following table sets out the activity for the Company's reclamation and remediation liabilities for the years ending December 31, 2023 and 2022.
+The following table sets out the activity for the Company's reclamation and remediation liabilities for the three months ended March 31, 2025 and the year ending December 31, 2024.